["plan"]

 3. Gin Espresso Martini

-Typically, an Espresso Martini recipe is made with SKYY Vodka, but we also like to stir things up now and again by making it with gin.
-Add some coffee liqueur, and a shot of fresh espresso, and you’ve got the perfect after-dinner drink that’s still one of our favorite types of Martinis today.
+Typically, our Espresso Martini recipe is made with SKYY Vodka, (opens in new window) but we also like to stir things up now and again by making it with gin.
+Add some coffee liqueur and a shot of fresh espresso, and you’ve got the perfect after-dinner drink ― it’s still one of our favorite types of Martinis today.

 4. White Lady